For precise ideas and inspiration on what to do, please read our other article Passive income ideas.

 9 What are the most popular passive income ideas?

-- Invest money you already have: stock market, crypto, etc
+- Invest the money you already have: stock market, crypto, etc

 - Rent things you already have: home, room, car, parking space, designer clothes,etc.